Document Bank of Virginia

 Context

-On April 14, 1945, U.S. President Franklin Delano Roosevelt (FDR) was buried in Hyde Park, New York following funeral services at the White House.
-Roosevelt had been elected four times to the office of President, a feat never matched, and now prohibited by the 22nd Amendment.
+On April 14, 1945, U.S. President Franklin Delano Roosevelt was buried in Hyde Park, New York, following funeral services at the White House.
+Roosevelt had been elected four times to the office of president, a feat never matched, and one that is now prohibited by the 22nd Amendment.

 In this proclamation, J.L.
-Bland, the Mayor of West Point, Virginia, calls for all businesses to close at 4:00 pm in recognition of the funeral services which were scheduled for that time.
+Bland, the mayor of West Point, Virginia, calls for all businesses to close at 4:00pm in recognition of the funeral services for President Roosevelt, which were scheduled for that time.

 Citation: Bland, J.L.
 Proclamation in recognition and honor of our beloved president, Franklin D. Roosevelt, West Point, Va., 1945.
 Broadside 1945 .B5 BOX, Special Collections, Library of Virginia